santhanarajan12/face_attendance_monogdb/README.md

 Create your virtualenv with Pipenv or virtualenv and activate it.

-Install the requirements with pip install -r requirements.txt
+Install the requirements with requirements.txt

 Finally run the App with the command python main.py